rahulsharmadev-community/jars/README.md

 | hm()                 | ->  | 2:37 AM                  |
 | hms()                | ->  | 02:37:31                 |
 | hms(isFull: true)    | ->  | 2:37:31 AM               |

+# How to contribute

+Want to contribute to the project?
+We will be proud to highlight you as one of our collaborators.
+Here are some points where you can contribute and make Get (and Flutter) even better.

+- Adding documentation to the readme (a lot of Jars features haven't been documented yet).
+- Write articles or make videos teaching how to use Jars.
+- Including new functions class.

+Any contribution is welcome!